badlydrawnrod/arviss/dev-diary/very-angry-robots/20210903-collisions.md

 ## What if we used SQLite?

-I don't think this is necessarily the way forward, but once you start thinking about an ECS in terms of a relational database, it isn't a huge step to considering that one could be used for prototyping.
-In other words, if I'd started this project with this realisation, then I could have used an in-memory instance of [SQLite](https://www.sqlite.org/index.html) to prototype the idea, and saved myself from reinventing the wheel.
+I don't think this is necessarily the way forward, but once you start thinking about an ECS in terms of a relational database, it isn't a huge step to using one for prototyping.
+In other words, if I'd started this project with this realisation, then I could have used an in-memory instance of [SQLite](https://www.sqlite.org/index.html) to prototype the idea, and saved myself from reinventing a few wheels.

 [^1]: Yes, it's in the name, but that's rather misleading.